Arav-Arun/Scout/README.md

 # Scout - AI Data Analytics Agent over ClickHouse

-Scout is a production-ready analytics agent that sits on top of **your ClickHouse warehouse** and answers open-ended business questions in plain English.
+Scout is an analytics agent that sits on top of **your ClickHouse warehouse** and answers open-ended business questions in plain English.
 It works the way a senior analyst would:
 **map the schema, work out which tables join and on what keys, write the SQL, run it, and explain the result**, all at runtime, streamed live to a dashboard.